BlueJeansAndRain/NeedJS/README.md

 >
 > As of this version, the default resolver behavior is to skip files/directories that do not have an extension.
 Because 99% of all directory names do not have an extension and 99% of all files do, this issue is mostly avoided.

 Default or auto indexes cause strange require failures.
 If you request top-level module "foo" lets say from the document root to make it simple.
 The first path that Needy tries to fetch from the server is "/node_modules/foo".
 If "/node_modules/foo/index.html" exists and your server is configured to return index.html as the default index for directories, then Needy is going to get a 200 response, but it's going to contain HTML instead of JavaScript.
-Likewise, if you're server is configured to return an auto-index (auto generated list of files the directory contains), then again it's going to get a 200 response with HTML.
+Likewise, if your server is configured to return an auto-index (auto generated list of files the directory contains), then again it's going to get a 200 response with HTML.

 Unfortunately, there's really no way to detect from the client when the server returns something other than the literal path requested.
 Detecting HTML was suggested and considered, but Needy supports custom initializers meaning it's an entirely valid use-case to intentially require HTML.
 So, for detection to work it would have to be the initializer's responsibility to detect invalid source.
 But by the time the initializer is called, the resolver already considers the matter closed.